Wake Forest fires coach Danny Manning after losing stretch

 RALEIGH, N.C.
+(AP) — Danny Manning never built a winner at Wake Forest.
+Now the school is looking for a new coach and direction.
-(AP) — Wake Forest fired coach Danny Manning on Saturday after losing seasons in five of his six years and only one NCAA Tournament appearance.

-The decision came more than six weeks after the Demon Deacons lost to Pittsburgh in the opening game of the Atlantic Coast Conference Tournament, capping a third straight losing season.
+Wake Forest fired Manning on Saturday after losing seasons in five of his six years with one NCAA Tournament appearance.
+The move came more than six weeks after the Demon Deacons lost to Pittsburgh in the opening game of the Atlantic Coast Conference Tournament, ending the season shortly before the coronavirus pandemic led to a shutdown of college and professional sports.

+The decision came after what athletic director John Currie called an “overall evaluation” of a program with two winning seasons in the past decade going back to the days of Jeff Bzdelik.

+“As time goes by, we’re able to resume things,” Currie said Saturday in a video teleconference.
+“We never stopped working on this particular program because it is so important to all of us, just like we haven’t stopped with the day-to-day duties. … But certainly the onset of the pandemic played a role in the timing of today’s announcement.”

 Manning, a former No. 1 overall NBA draft pick, went 78-111 in Winston-Salem with a 30-80 mark in ACC regular-season games.
 Those league struggles included a 6-49 mark in league road games and 1-6 in the ACC Tournament.

-Athletic director John Currie said in a statement the change came after“a “comprehensive review” of the program.
-Currie said associate head coach and program great Randolph Childress will lead the program in the interim.
+Currie said he and Manning notified the team earlier Saturday in a video teleconference.
+Associate head coach and program great Randolph Childress will lead the team in the interim.

+Currie declined to discuss details of Manning’s contract or financial obligations tied to the change.
+Manning received an extension after his lone NCAA Tournament trip in 2017, though the private school typically doesn’t make terms public.

+“Ultimately this is a basketball decision,” Currie said, adding later: “In this particular decision, if you look at the overall program and where we are right now, the economics support the decision.”

-Manning had said after the Pitt loss on March 10 that he “absolutely” expected to return next season, as well as in subsequent interviews amid the coronavirus pandemic that had led to a shutdown of college and professional sports.
+Manning had said after the Pitt loss on March 10 he “absolutely” expected to return, as well as in subsequent interviews in recent weeks.

 “I wish the program nothing but success going forward,” Manning said in a school statement Saturday.